johnmcfarlane/papers/c++/error-handling.md

 Example 1 showed disappointment that could reasonably happen in a bug-free program.
-But when the C++ API Contract user could reasonably avoid the disappointment, it is far better to clearly put the responsibility onto the user:
+But when the C++ API Contract user could reasonably avoid the disappointment, it is far better to clearly put the responsibility onto the caller:

 * Make it clear that it's a bug for the API to be used disappointingly.
 * Fulfil the obligations of a Test User Contract provider and help the user discover